Get

 Can All Ferrets Live With All Dogs?

-Ferrets can live with dogs, but there are rules you have to follow regarding a dog’s personality, breed, and age.
-Here are some criteria one must consider before combining a dog with a ferret.
+Ferrets can live with dogs, but there are special considerations you have to follow regarding a dog’s personality, breed, and age.
+Here are some criteria one must consider before introducing a dog to a ferret.

 Avoid Hunting Dogs

 Some dog breeds and ferrets are not a good combination due to the dog’s nature.
-Hunting dogs like Terriers, Pointers, Setters, etc. probably won’t get along with a ferret.
-Also, if you own a dog with high prey instinct, no matter the breed, it is not a smart idea to combine it with a ferret.
-In those two cases, due to the ferret’s size, a dog can confuse a ferret with prey and attack it.
+Hunting dogs like Terriers, Pointers, Setters, etc. may not get along with a ferret, so consider the temperament, history, and personality of your dog before thinking about introducing them to a small, fast-moving creature like the ferrret.
+Also, if you own a dog with a high prey drive, no matter the breed, it is not a smart idea to introduce them to a ferret.
+In those two cases, due to the ferret’s size, a dog can confuse a ferret with prey and attack them.

 Avoid Introducing Old or Sick Pets

 If there is an old or a sick pet in your household, you should think about this situation hard.
 Most old pets aren’t interested in younger ones, they tend to ignore them.
 So, if you introduce a young animal to the old one and you can see that the old one isn’t interested, stop with the introduction.
-The young animal can cause stress to the older one simply by jumping around it or inviting it to play.
-A younger, more hyper ferret may also irritate an older dog and cause it to lash out.
+The young animal can cause stress to the older one simply by jumping around them or inviting them to play.
+A younger, more hyper ferret may also irritate an older dog and cause them to lash out.

 introducing ferret to dog